-First Majestic has implemented the following practices and procedures that apply to ALL STAFF in the Vancouver office, in response to the COVID-19 pandemic, so as to reduce the risk of transmission of the virus and maintain a safe work environment for everyone.
+First Majestic has implemented the following practices and procedures that apply to ALL STAFF and visitors in the Vancouver office, in response to the COVID-19 pandemic, to reduce the risk of transmission of the virus and maintain a safe work environment for everyone.

 Our COVID-19 Safety Plan has been developed through:

 - Information from various sources – government health websites (WHO/WorkSafe BC), contact with other mining companies and employee feedback; and

 - Input from our Crisis Management Team and the Vancouver office COVID-19 Committee.

 We will also supplement the Safety Plan with an employee survey.